IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/Cyble IOC/README.md

 - **`regions`**: `Asia & Pacific (APAC)`, `Australia and New Zealand (ANZ)`, `Europe & UK`, `Middle East & Africa (MEA)`, `North America (NA)`, `South America (SA)`, `Worldwide`
 - **`industries`**: `Aerospace & Defense`, `Agriculture & Livestock`, `Automotive`, `BFSI`, `Chemicals`, `Construction`, `Consumer Goods`, `Critical Infrastructure`, `Education`, `Energy & Utilities`, `Food & Beverages`, `Government & LEA`, `Healthcare`, `Hospitality`, `IT & ITES`, `Manufacturing`, `Media & Entertainment`, `Metals Minerals & Mining`, `Multiple`, `Organisation`, `Pharmaceuticals & Biotechnology`, `Professional Services`, `Real Estate`, `Retail`, `Technology`, `Telecommunication`, `Transportation & Logistics`
 - **`confidence_ratings`**: `High`, `Medium`, `Low`

-## Versions

-- **v2 (current)** — `Cyble-IOC-Workflow.xml` + `Cyble-IOC-Workflow-Parameter-Values.xml`.
-Adds the optional `regions` and `industries` filters.
-- **v1 (rollback)** — `v1/Cyble-IOC-Workflow.xml` + `v1/Cyble-IOC-Workflow-Parameter-Values.xml`.
-The original working version without the `regions`/`industries` filters.
-To roll back, paste these files into the log source instead.

-The following filters are fixed in the workflow and can be changed by editing `Cyble-IOC-Workflow.xml` directly if required:

-- `dateFilterBy`: `last_seen`
-- `sortBy`: `last_seen`
-- `order`: `desc`
-- `limit` (page size): `100`
-- `countOnly`: `false`

-## Notes on incremental fetching and de-duplication

-The Cyble IOC API filters by **date only** (`yyyy-MM-dd`), which on its own would re-fetch the current day on every poll and produce duplicates.
-To avoid this, the workflow maintains a persistent **per-type `last_seen` high-water mark** (`/highWater_<iocType>`, epoch seconds) between runs.
-Each IOC type is tracked independently so that types with older timestamps are not starved by a type with newer ones:

-- Results are requested sorted by `last_seen desc`.
-- Only IOCs with `last_seen` greater than that type's stored high-water mark are posted; the workflow stops paging as soon as it reaches already-ingested IOCs.
-- After a successful run, each type's high-water mark is advanced to the newest `last_seen` ingested for that type.

-Trade-offs to be aware of:

-- If Cyble **updates an existing IOC's `last_seen`** on re-sighting, that IOC will be ingested again (this is generally desirable — it represents a new sighting).
-- IOCs whose `last_seen` equals the exact high-water second may be skipped (standard high-water boundary trade-off).
-If you need guaranteed exactly-once delivery, additionally dedupe downstream via a QRadar reference set keyed on the `ioc` value.
-- The high-water mark is reset if the log source is re-created, which triggers a fresh `fetch_since` back-fill.

 ## QRadar Log Source Configuration